dineshgowda24/alfred-gcp-workflow/CONTRIBUTING.md

 ## Thank You! ♥️

-*Every contribution, big or small, helps improve the Alfred GCP Workflow.
+*Every contribution, no matter how small, really helps us improve this workflow.
+We appreciate your time and effort—thank you so much!*
-Excited to see what you build! 🚀*

 ---